akartis-dev/expressTemplate/Readme.md

-# Express api, bot mofon'aina
+# Express api template

+Template with babel for node < 12 and babel configuration is ES5